Skip to main content Skip to local navigation

 • a methods section.

 The introduction should provide a rationale for the study and a concise statement of the problem and specific purpose(s).
 The review of literature should include those references that illustrate where the study fits in relation to the existing body of knowledge in the topic.
-The methodology should contain a description of the procedures to be conducted and the experimental design.
+The methodology should describe the procedures to be conducted and the experimental design.

-Content and Length: Presentation of the proposal content can be tailored to the granting agency that is appropriate for the person’s area (e.g., CIHR is more project based while NSERC is more program based).
-The proposal should be 15-20 pages (double-space) regardless of the grant style.
+Content and Length: Presentation of the proposal content can be tailored to the granting agency that is appropriate for the person’s area (e.g., SSHRC/CIHR is more project based while NSERC is more program based).
+The proposal should be 15-20 pages (double-spaced) regardless of the grant style.
+For manuscript-based dissertations, the proposal will normally outline 2-4 separate health-related studies.
+For both formats of dissertations, the methods should be robust and adequate for a doctoral dissertation in the field of study.

-Budget: The budget (including the budget justification) and CV portions of the dissertation grant proposal are expected to be completed.
+Budget: The supervisory committee may request that the proposal include a budget and CV.
+If requested, the budget (including the budget justification) and CV portions of the dissertation grant proposal are expected to be completed.
 These components are not included in the page limits of the dissertation grant proposal.
 The aim of this exercise is to give the student experience with writing all aspects of a dissertation grant proposal.

-The Dissertation Grant Proposal shall be submitted by the student to each member of the examination committee at least 15 working days prior to the examination.
+The Dissertation Grant Proposal shall be submitted by the student to each examination committee member at least 15 working days before the examination.

 The Dissertation Grant Proposal Examination Committee should consist of the Dissertation Supervisory Committee members plus one KAHS members at arm’s length.
 Additional members from outside KAHS may be added if specific expertise is required.